 Out of the box, the drive is formatted in exFAT to work with both Windows and Mac interchangeably.
 You can format it into whichever file system you want.
 The formatting will not affect its security.

-Overall, after a few days, I got to be quite comfortable with the datAshur PRO2, and it also grew on me.
+Overall, after a few days, I became pretty comfortable with the datAshur PRO2, which also grew on me.
 The mix of small design, security, and ample storage space is quite lovely.
-And the drive’s speedy performance doesn’t hurt, either.
+And the drive's speedy performance doesn't hurt, either.

 Fast copy speeds